 The parties may, at any time during the resolution process, raise a concern regarding bias or conflict of interest, and the Title IX Coordinator or appropriate Official with Authority will determine whether the concern is reasonable and supportable.
 If so, another Investigator will be assigned and the impact of the bias or conflict, if any, will be remedied.
-If the bias or conflict relates to the Title IX Coordinator or appropriate Official with Authority, concerns should be raised with the President's Office.
+If the bias or conflict relates to the Title IX Coordinator or appropriate Official with the President's Office.